FurkanKayaDev/react-native-android-sms-verification-api/README.md

 5. Finally remove this version of the library in your project and include the offical release

-`yarn remove react-native-android-sms-verification-api && yarn add react-native-android-sms-verification-api`
+`yarn remove @furkan-kaya/react-native-android-sms-verification-api && yarn add @furkan-kaya/react-native-android-sms-verification-api`

 #### Usage